AntiElitz/SRC-Factorio-Rules/base_game/Wave Defense.md

-- The "Game Rules" must also be observed.
+- The "Game Rules" must be followed in addition to the rules listed here

-─────────────────────────────────────────────────────────────────
+---

-Basic Rules:
+## Basic Rules

-- The game is won by launching a rocket in the "Wave defense" game scenario.
+- The goal is to launch a rocket in the "Wave defense" scenario
-- Only 1 player is allowed.
+- Only 1 player is allowed
-- Difficulty must be normal, infinite map must be unchecked, choosing a set "Map seed" is forbidden.
+- Difficulty must be set to normal
+- Infinite map must be disabled
+- The map must be random
-- Using imported blueprints is NOT allowed.
-However, you may use blueprints created during the run.
+- Importing blueprints is not allowed (Blueprints created during the run are allowed)

-─────────────────────────────────────────────────────────────────

-Detailed Rules:
+---

+## Timing Rules
-- The time is taken in realtime, not ingame time.
+- Timing is done in realtime (not in-game time)
-- The timer starts on pressing the "Random seed" button.
+- The timer starts on the first frame of the map
-- The timer stops on the first frame of the victory message.
+- The timer stops on the first frame of the victory message

-- Top 3 runs must adhere to the challenger ruleset (see Game Rules).
+---

+## Submission Requirements
+- A permanent video recording of the full run is required

+---

+## Challenger Rules: Top 3 submissions in each category
+- A save file with **replay** must be linked in the run description: [How to permanently enable replay](https://www.speedrun.com/factorio/guides/bkces)